lufla/AMS/README.md

 Detailed instruction are also available in the (printed) TIAGo handbook (in the lab).

-### Tiago
+### TIAGo

 #### Pal Ubuntu

-To install the Tiago Operating System first open the service panel at the front bottom right if the robot.
+To install the TIAGo Operating System first open the service panel at the front bottom right of the robot.
-Plug in a HDMI Display and a USB Keyboard and insert a USB Stick with Pal Ubuntu Image.
+Plug in a HDMI Display and a USB Keyboard and insert a USB Stick with the Pal Ubuntu Image.
+The USB Stick can also be inserted in the panel at the top of TIAGo.
-Then start Tiago and press F2 repeatedly until the BIOS menu opens.
+Then start TIAGo and press F2 repeatedly until the BIOS menu opens.
 Select the USB Stick with the Pal Ubuntu Image as first Boot Option.
 And leave the BIOS with the save and exit option.
 You will have three options for installation.